-After installing the rom on my Xperia S, it run pretty smooth.
-So, feel free to try it out, if you want to.
+After installing the rom on my Xperia S, it ran pretty smoothly.
+So feel free to try it out if you want to.

 - Rooted Xperia S

 - Pure AOSP Marshmallow Rom-[Download]